Yuvii002/ToDo-List/README.md

 # ToDo-List
 This is my To-Do List.
-Using html,javascript and css to devlop this interesting website.
+Using html, javascript and css to develop this interesting website.